Looking for a GeneSight Alternative? Here's the Short Answer

 Can 23andMe data really be used for pharmacogenetics?

 Yes.
-23andMe's raw data files contain genotype information for many of the key pharmacogenetic variants in CYP2D6, CYP2C19, CYP2C9, SLCO1B1, and other genes.
-Services like Gene2Rx are specifically designed to extract and interpret these variants from raw data files.
+23andMe's raw data files contain genotype calls for most of the key pharmacogenetic variants in CYP2D6, CYP2C19, CYP2C9, SLCO1B1, VKORC1, and other clinically relevant genes.
+Services like Gene2Rx are specifically built to extract and interpret those variants from raw data files, using the same CPIC and FDA guidelines that any clinical pharmacogenetic test uses.

-Do I need a doctor to order a pharmacogenetic test?
+Do I need a doctor to order Gene2Rx?

 Disclaimer: This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider before making changes to your medication.
 Never stop or change medication without medical supervision.